The 8 best image-to-text apps for Android in 2023!

 It also can get the text from PDF files, and you can download it by following this link.
 To transcribe, you just need to tap the camera icon!

 If you need an even simpler and easier option that can be used on any of the best web browsers, Online OCR can help you out.
 Here, you can upload files in JPG, BMG, TIFF, or GIF formats, tap a button, and you’re done!

 The tool offers you three possible outputs: .doc (Microsoft Word), .txt (plain text), and .xlsx (Microsoft Excel).
 Use it entirely for free by following this link!

 Which one of the best image-to-text apps do you prefer?

-Let us know in the comments if you liked any of them and if you prefer any other!
+We hope you found a good app you can use, and if you did, share this article with friends who need to convert images into texts!
 Don’t forget to also check out the best speech-to-text apps, the best text-to-speech apps, and the best PDF audio readers!